labgem/PPanGGOLiN/docs/user/RGP/rgpClustering.md

 | spot_id | The spot ID of the RGP.       |

-The command also generates the RGP graph in the gexf format, which can be used to explore the RGP clusters along with their spots of insertion.
-In this graph, identical RGPs with the same family content and with the same spot are merged into a single node to simplify the graph representation.
+The command also generates an RGP graph in GEXF or GraphML format, which can be used to explore RGP clusters together with their associated spots of insertion.
+In this graph, identical RGPs with the same family content are merged into a single node to simplify the graph representation.
 This feature can be disabled with the parameter `--no_identical_rgp_merging`.